techgnosis/tanzu-gitops/README.md

 ## TODO
-* Capture all needed changes in spring-petclinic in a patch file.
-Be able to start from scratch anytime
 * How do you provide a username and password to `pks get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.
 * Lots of hardcoded references to `harbor.lab.home` need to be removed
 * Combine adoptopenjdk image and concourse-helper image